 When you know the reason for your sadness or frustration, you can find a way to manage it.

 According to statistics, you aren’t very likely to succeed in your long-distance relationship.
-But the very reason mainly long-distance relationships fail at the same reasons why you can make it work.
+But the very reason long-distance relationships fail is the same reasons why you can make it work.